Generalized system identification with stable spline kernels: Numerical studies

 with \texttt{g} set to the value of $\gamma$ adopted by $SS+L_2$.\\ The top panels of Fig. \ref{FigIE} display the impulse response estimates obtained by $SS+L_1$ (dashed line).
 The advantage of the new robust formulation is evident.
 While $SS+L_1$ and $SS+L_2$ exhibit a similar performance under nominal conditions (top left panel), $SS+L_1$ outperforms $SS+L_2$ in presence of outliers (top right panel), returning an impulse response estimate much close to truth.
 The robustness of the $L_1$ loss w.r.t. large model deviations is due to the fact that it pushes some residuals to zero.
-In this way, it detects which measurements are more accurate and treat them as constraints during the fitting, see also Section 7 in \cite{Aravkin2011tac}.\\ To further compare $SS+L_2$ and $SS+L_1$, Fig. \ref{FigIE2} plots the fit (\ref{eq:fit}) returned by these two estimators as a function of the regularization parameter $\gamma$ (with $\alpha$ constant, fixed to its estimate).
-The figure reveals that the adoption of the quadratic loss makes hard the choice of the regularization parameter.
-In fact, many values of $\gamma$ lead to poor estimates, e.g. $\gamma \leq 1$ leads to outliers overfitting.
-On the other hand the fit profile from $SS+L_1$ is more stable, uniformly better than $SS+L_2$.\\
+It thus detects which measurements are more accurate, essentially treating them as constraints during the fitting.\\ To further compare $SS+L_2$ and $SS+L_1$, Fig. \ref{FigIE2} plots the fit (\ref{eq:fit}) returned by these two estimators as a function of the regularization parameter $\gamma$ (with $\alpha$ constant, fixed to its estimate).
+The figure reveals that the adoption of the quadratic loss makes it difficult to choose the regularization parameter: many values of $\gamma$ lead to poor estimates, e.g. $\gamma \leq 1$ leads to outliers overfitting.
+On the other hand the fit profile associated with $SS+L_1$ is more stable, and is uniformly better than $SS+L_2$.\\

-We have also tested another robust formulation of the stable spline estimator, replacing the $L_1$ loss in (\ref{SS+L1}) with the Vapnik loss.
-This objective can be written in form~\eqref{genELQP} using example (2) in Remark~\ref{compoundExamples}.
-The fit profile is displayed in Fig. \ref{FigIE} (parameters $\alpha$ and $\epsilon$ are constant, set to their cross validated estimates) and turns out similar to the one obtained by $SS+L_1$.
-Even if it requires estimation of the additional parameter $\epsilon$, one advantage of the Vapnik loss over the $L_1$ is its data compression capability: it detects the so called support vectors which contain the sole measurements influencing the estimate, see \cite{Hastie90} for details.\\

-The last estimator tested now is provided with the information that data come from a relaxation system.
-This means that it knows that the impulse response is completely monotonic, e.g. see Section 4 in \cite{Cucker}, and hence that its derivatives $f^{(\ell)}$ satisfy $(-1)^{\ell} f^{(\ell)}(t) \geq 0$ for $t \geq 0, \ \ell=0,1,\ldots$.
+We have also tested the Vapnik loss formulation of the stable spline estimator.
+The fit profile is displayed in Fig. \ref{FigIE2} (parameters $\alpha$ and $\epsilon$ are constant, set to their cross validated estimates) and is similar to the one obtained by $SS+L_1$.
+Even though it requires estimation of the additional parameter $\epsilon$, an advantage of the Vapnik loss over the $L_1$ is its data compression capability: it detects the so called support vectors which contain those measurements influencing the estimate, see \cite{Hastie90} for details.\\ The last estimator tested embodies the information that the data come from a relaxation system.
+This means that the impulse response is a completely monotonic function (e.g. see Section 4 in \cite{Cucker}) and, hence, its derivatives $f^{(\ell)}$ satisfy $(-1)^{\ell} f^{(\ell)}(t) \geq 0$ for $t \geq 0, \ \ell=0,1,\ldots$.
 Since $x=Ly$, in discrete-time this information is (approximately) encoded in (\ref{genELQP}) by setting $a$ to the null vector and